Allyooop/muskox/method.md

 end
 ```

 Those two Ruby methods don't do much this second.
-Due to Rails conventions they do let us go to the users/index page and users/show pages but not much else.
+Due to Rails conventions they automatically connect to the users/index page and users/show pages but not much else.

+> This is to say, Rails takes the method name within a class like UserController inheriting from the ApplicationController to mean look for a ```.html.erb``` page called the same thing.
+So, within our ```~/app/views/``` folder, Rails will look for a directory called ```/users/``` and expect to see a ```.html.erb``` file called ```index.html.erb``` and it will render that when people hit the corresponding route.

-Let's add some real code and offer two traditional RESTful routes.
-An index route that shows everything on the page, and a show route that gives us an individual user's page.
+Let's add some real code and offer two traditional "RESTful" routes.
+An index route that displays every user in the database, and a show route that gives us an individual user's page.

+So, we have two tasks:

+1.
+2.

+To do this we need to create an instance variable that talks to our model and gets our list of users.

+> #### Instance Variables
+> I'm kinda presuming you've seen and written an instance variable before.
+However, if you haven't or you feel a little shaky on them, let's quickly cover the idea behind them.
+>
+> Ruby is a

 #### seed the db and sign in